 With several remodeling efforts between 1721 – 1727, Prince-Archbishop Franz Anton von Harrach was responsible for turning the stately palace into a full-on baroque palace complex.

-The palace’s breathtaking Marble Hall, which was once a banquet hall for prince-archbishops, is touted by many to be one of the world’s most beautiful wedding halls.
+Today, the Mirabell Palace is home to the mayor’s offices, the city’s administration, and a popular space for grand weddings.
+The palace’s breathtaking Marble Hall, once a banquet hall for prince-archbishops, is touted by many as one of the world’s most beautiful wedding halls.

-In front of the Mirabell Palace is the equally famous Mirabell Gardens, made famous by “The Sound of Music” where the Von Trapp children sang “Do-Re-Mi”.
+The Pegasus Fountain and the Angel Staircase are often used as backdrops for thousands of wedding photographs.
+In front of the Mirabell Palace is the equally famous Mirabell Gardens, made famous by “The Sound of Music,” where the Von Trapp children sang “Do-Re-Mi.”

 See Related: Minimalist Travel Accessories